Systematically Testing Singlet Models for $(g-2)_\mu$: Appendix: Scalar Singlet UV Completions

 \section{Appendix: Scalar Singlet UV Completions}

 As discussed in Sec. \ref{EWPT}, we will investigate the constraints on singlet scalars in the context of the fermion and scalar UV completions illustrated in Fig. \ref{f.scalar_uv}.
+Some of these models were studied in detail in \cite{Bissmann:2020lge}.
 The Lagrangians for these interactions are

 for the fermion singlet mediator, fermion doublet mediator and scalar doublet mediator respectively (for simplicity we are suppressing the ``$+ {\rm h.c.}$'' in all Lagrangians in this section).
 Here $\chi\equiv({\textbf 1},-1)$ and $\Psi\equiv({\textbf 2},-1/2)$ are the new fermions, $\chi^c$ and $\Psi^c$ their corresponding vector-like partners, and $\Phi\equiv({\textbf 2},1/2)$ is the scalar doublet.